digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 {: .block-note}

 #### Characters 9-10 - body style
 these characters appear to signify the body style for the Falcon.
-Note that this *does not* signify the exact trim model, but rather the chassis that the model is built on, which can narrow it down as below:
+Note that this *does not* signify the exact model, but rather the chassis that the model is built on, which can narrow it down as below:
 - SW - Short Wheel Base
   - Fairmont Sedan
   - Fairmont Ghia Sedan